4 Card Majors v 5 Card Majors?

 18.31%.
 This simplistic truism points the way: playing 4 card suits as

-There is a theoretical 3 times greater chance of opening a major
+Therfore there is a theoretical 1.6 times greater chance of opening a major

 playing 4+ card openings compared with 5+ card systems.
 A fundamental

-argument in favour of 4 card methods such as ACOL.
+argument used in favour of 4 card methods such as ACOL.
 This and the

 However the theory of information tells us that holding a 4 card Major